 The Directors met as a Board seven times this year.
 The Board as a whole takes all decisions reserved for the Directors.
 Details of meetings can be found in the Governance Statement.
 Board committees meet three or four times each year to consider detailed matters and recommend decisions to the Full Board.
-There are four such committees:
+There were four such committees during 2021/22:

-Finance and Premises Teaching and Learning Pay and Personnel Audit
+Finance and Premises Teaching and Learning Pay and Personnel Audit and Risk